-John Talbot, earl of Shrewsbury, a celebrated English general, whose valour made him proverbially hateful to the French : he flourished under Henry the fifth, and Henry the sixth, and was killed at the siege of Castillon, in a skirmish with the French troops, 1453.
+John Talbot, carl of Shrewsbury, a celebrated English general, whose valour made him proverbially hateful to the French : he flourished under Henry the fifth, and Henry the sixth, and was killed at the siege of Castillon, in a skirmish with the French troops, 1453.

-William Tyndale, born in Wales, 1500; died 1556.
-He embraced the doctrines of Luther at an early period, and was the first who gave us an English translation of the Bible, which drew upon him the implacable hatred of the Popish clergy: he fied to Germany to avoid their persecutions, thence to Antwerp, where they had the address to cause his apprehension; and for his noble firmness in religious opinions, he was strangled and then burnt.
+William Tyndale, born in Wales, 1500; died 1536.
+He embraced the doctrines of Lather at an early period, and was the first who gave us an English translation of the Bible, which drew upon him the implacable hatred of the Popish clergy: he fled to Germany to avoid their persecutions, thence to Antwerp, where they had the address to cause his apprehension; and for his noble firmness in religious opinions, he was strangled and then burnt.

 Dr. John Tillotson, born in Yorkshire, 1630; died 1694.
-From a curate at Cheshunt, in Hertfordshire, he rose to the dignified station of archbishop of Canterbury: he was highly esteemed by king William the third, who treated him as a friend: and as he studied the Scriptures with unwearied attention, his numerous works form the most solid body of practical divinty of which the church can boast.
+From a curate at Cheshunt, in Hertfordshire, he rose to the dignified station of archbishop of Canterbury: he was highly esteemed by king William the third, who treated him as a friend: and as he studied the Scriptures with unwearied attention, his numerous works form the most solid body of practical divinty of which the church caa boast.

-Sir William Temple, an eminent statesman, born
+Sir William Temple, an eminent statesman, born.

 in London, 1629; died 1700.
-He spent twenty years in the service of the state, and then retired for the enjoyment of learned leisure: he wrote on politics, and polite literature, and his works are Memoirs, Miscellanies, Letters, and Observations on the United Provinces.
+He spent twenty years in the service of the state, and then retired for the enjoyment of learned leisure: he wrote on politics, and polite literature, and his works are Memoirs, Miscellanics, Letters, and Observations on the United Provinces.

-Sir James Thornhill, born in Dorsetshire, 1676; H died 1732.
-He was a painter of eminence, and nephew to Dr. Sydenham, who assisted his wishes d for improvement in his art, by placing him with a painter, and afterwards defraying his travelling expenses while on the Continent; on his return, his th reputation increased daily : he made a large fortune, was appointed state painter to queen Anne, and knighted by George the first : he painted the dome of St. Paul's, the hospital of Greenwich, and the palace of Hampton-court.
+Sir James Thornhill, born in Dorsetshire, 1676; died 1732.
+He was a painter of eminence, and nephew to Dr. Sydenham, who assisted his wishes for improvement in his art, by placing him with a painter, and afterwards defraying his travelling expenses while on the Continent; on his return, his reputation increased daily: he made a large fortune, was appointed state painter to queen Anne, and knighted by George the first: he painted the dome of St. Paul's, the hospital of Greenwich, and the palace of Hampton-court.

-Charles Talbot, lord Talbot, born 1686; died re 1737.
-He was an eminent lawyer, his integrity ru unimpeachable, and lord high chancellor of Great Britain, in the reign of George the second.
+Charles Talbot, lord Talbot, born 1686; died 1737.
+He was an eminent lawyer, his integrity unimpeachable, and lord high chancellor of Great Britain, in the reign of George the second.

 James Thomson, born in Roxburghshire, 1700; died 1748.
 A poet whose works are in the highest esteem, his fame still increasing.
 (Robert Bloomfield, a poet of the present day, has made near approaches to Thomson's style of excellence, in his Farmer's Boy.)
-Thomson's works are the Seasons, Tragedies, the Castle of Indolence, Liberty, and various other miscellaneous productions.
-Sir John Vanburgh, born in Cheshire; died 1726.
-He was eminent both in poetry, and architecture : was the cotemporary and friend of Congreve, and wrote several dramatic works: as an architect, his skill was displayed in the erection of Blenheim House, and Claremont.
+Thomson's works are the Seasons, Tragedies, the Castle of Indolence, Liberty, and various other miscellancous productions.